johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 Every so often, I find myself at the whims of my phone.
 That is, I spend hours a day aimlessly scrolling through social media while avoiding important calls, texts, and work.
 I've tried many solutions: turning off biometrics to slow down login, rigid screen time limits, having my roommate be the sole proprietor of my passcode, etc. At the end of the day, having a \$1,000 iPhone makes me want to use it as a \$1,000 iPhone...

-All of that's besides the point.
+All of that's beside the point.
 The solution, for me, is to periodically downgrade to an older iPhone every few months.
-This both breaks a lot of my bad habits and helps me curb my desire for buying a new phone.
+This both breaks my bad habits and curbs my desire for buying a new phone.

 In the past, my go to phone was an iPhone 5.
 With the surplus of phones I have, I decided to go a little further back this time.